Teen Mission Trip

 We will send out an email before each fundraiser asking for volunteers and giving specific details.
 Teens/Parents will need to sign-up ASAP to get an open spot on the fundraiser.

-DEADLINE TO SIGN-UP—ASAP!
+DEADLINE TO SIGN-UP IS DECEMBER 1ST!
 We will take teens as long as we have a spot–but hurry, because it fills fast!
+Remember, a $50 deposit is required to hold the spot.

 HOW MANY CAN ATTEND?

-There are 53 teen/college and 14 adult spots available for the trip.
+There are 54 teens and 12 adult spots available for the trip.
 Spots are filled on a first come, first serve basis.
 However, if we have open spots after the deadline date, we will continue to take teen sign-ups.
 Once all spots are filled, we will start a wait list for any teens interested in attending.

 The non-refundable $50.00 deposit must be returned to the Youth Ministry Office located in the Parish Life Center (701 S. Eola Road, Aurora IL 60504) by December 15th!
 We accept cash or check.
 Please make checks payable to Our Lady of Mercy.

 All participants on the trip will be asked to go online and fill out the Group Workcamp information form.
 This link will be sent out to everyone after the holidays.
-In addition, the Diocese of Joliet requires a permission form for each teen attending.
+In addition, the Diocese of Joliet requires a permission form for each teen attending and additional requirements for adults (18 or older).
 This will be sent to you in the spring along with packing/tool list and other important details.

 PARENT HELP NEEDED!